Agents Don't Need Better Models. They Need Better Infrastructure.

 But here’s the thing.
 This isn’t either/or.

-Hybrid routing in practice: a local model classifies each task's complexity (x-axis), then routes below the threshold to self-hosted Mistral and above to Claude.
+Hybrid routing in practice: a classifier model scores each task's complexity (x-axis), then routes below the threshold to Mistral Small 4 (fast tier) and above to Mistral Large 3 (frontier tier).
 Simple tasks cluster left — fast and cheap.
 Complex tasks go right — slower but higher quality.
+Both tiers run through the same NVIDIA API.

-Hybrid routing in practice: a local model classifies each task’s complexity (x-axis), then routes below the threshold to self-hosted Mistral and above to Claude.
+Hybrid routing in practice: a classifier model scores each task’s complexity (x-axis), then routes below the threshold to Mistral Small 4 (fast tier) and above to Mistral Large 3 (frontier tier).
 Simple tasks cluster left — fast and cheap.
 Complex tasks go right — slower but higher quality.
+Both tiers run through the same NVIDIA API.

-NVIDIA agrees.
-Their AI-Q enterprise research blueprint runs Nemotron locally and GPT-5.2 via API in the same pipeline.
+NVIDIA’s AI-Q enterprise research blueprint runs Mistral Small 4 locally and GPT-5.2 via API in the same pipeline.
 OpenShell’s Privacy Router automates this routing — based on data sensitivity policy, not developer preference.
 The hybrid model isn’t a compromise.
 It’s the reference architecture from the company building the GPUs.
+And when you’re ready to self-host, the same models run on NIM containers with the same API — swap the URL, keep the code.

 The Infrastructure Layer Just Arrived

 I am not going to recap the GTC keynote.
-Three announcements matter for anyone building agents today.
+Two announcements matter for anyone building agents today.

 Dynamo 1.0 — the orchestration gap